E-ISSN 1658-7820

 Abstract

 Methods: This is a cross-sectional survey study that included dentists of different specialists working in Saudi Arabia.
 We collected demographic and professional information about the dentists, in addition to a case simulation to evaluate their decisions on diagnosis and management of patients.
-Descriptive and comparative analysis was done using SPSS version 26.
+Descriptive and comparative analysis was done using Statistical Package for the Social Sciences version 26.

-Results: A total of 104 Saudi dentists participated in this survey, 69.2% male, and 42.3% were aged between 26 to 30 years old.
+Results: A total of 104 Saudi dentists participated in this survey, 69.2% male, and 42.3% were aged between 26 and 30 years old.
 As for professional information, 76.9% of the dentists received education inside Saudi Arabia, and only 2.9% were restorative specialists.
-Also, 47.1% had between two to five years of experience, 81.7% worked in the governmental sector, and 69.2% practiced in an urban area.
-As for diagnosis and management decisions, 61.5% would use fluoride, 61.5% decided that the inner half of dentin would require immediate restorative treatment, 80.8% would use Bitewing x-ray for the detection of interproximal caries, 34.6% decided to use tunnel preparation for the smallest lesion, 55.8% would use Tofflemire band to achieve tight proximal contact, and 60.6% would use composite restorative material for the smallest approximal lesion.
-Also, dentists aging between 20 and 25 (p-value<0.001), education inside Saudi Arabia (p-value=0.002), having a restorative specialty (p-value=0.04), more years of experience (p-value=0.018), and working in private sector (p-value=0.002) significantly preferred the use of fluoride for management of caries lesions.
+Also, 47.1% had between 2 and 5 years of experience, 81.7% worked in the governmental sector, and 69.2% practiced in an urban area.
+As for diagnosis and management decisions, 61.5% would use fluoride, 61.5% decided that the inner half of dentin would require immediate restorative treatment, 80.8% would use Bitewing X-ray for the detection of interproximal caries, 34.6% decided to use tunnel preparation for the smallest lesion, 55.8% would use Tofflemire band to achieve tight proximal contact, and 60.6% would use composite restorative material for the smallest approximal lesion.
+Also, dentists aging between 20 and 25 (p-value < 0.001), education inside Saudi Arabia (p-value = 0.002), having a restorative specialty (p-value = 0.04), more years of experience (p-value = 0.018), and working in private sector (p-value = 0.002) significantly preferred the use of fluoride for management of caries lesions.

-Conclusion: Saudi dentists showed appropriate decision-making attitude towards restorative treatment for approximal caries lesions.
-However, decision making is influenced by some professional and demographic factors
+Conclusion: Saudi dentists showed appropriate decision-making attitude toward restorative treatment for approximal caries lesions.
+However, decision making is influenced by some professional and demographic factors.

 Key words: Dentists, restorative treatment, decision making, approximal caries lesions, Saudi Arabia.